General Info – summary

 Flowers

-The trees are dioecious (unisexual floral structures with male and female parts on separate plants).
-The tiny, creamy green Flowers (photo 344R) are actinomorphic (Regular, symmetrical.
+The plants are dioecious (unisexual floral structures with male and female parts on separate plants).
+The tiny, creamy green Flowers (photo 344) are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 All flowers have Pedicels (stalks of a single flower) that supports the hairy Calyx (photo 627) which has 4 deeply lobed sepals (photo 627).
 The Corolla is absent (no petals).
 The Male flowers are in branched, condensed axillary clusters located in leaf axils.
 Here there are many protruding Stamens (photo 627).
 The bilocular Anthers dehisce through longitudinal slits.
 The bases of the Filaments are surrounded by sparsely to densely hairy, orange Nectaries (photo 627), which form a honeycomb structure at their base.
 Small, hairy scale-like bracts surround the base of the pedicels.
 The Female flowers occur singly or in clusters of 2-3 – each on a slender pedicle.
 A lobed Disc (a more or less fleshy or elevated development of the receptacle) is present.
 The Ovary is superior, and the Styles are channelled.
 (Jun-Sep).

 Fruit